 • Allie's original monologue Glitter and Smoke was performed at Shetler Studios in New York as part of I Don't Belong Here.
 Produced by Adaptive Arts Theater Company, a non-profit group working to fuse the gap between disability and the arts, this production is part of their ongoing efforts to bring awareness to stories and voices missing from the stage.

 • Glitter and Smoke was selected for National Flash-Fiction Day's FlashFlood.

 • Keep your eyes peeled: Allie is in an anti-smoking commercial that's currently airing as part of the popular #LeftSwipeDat campaign.

 • You Me & Her was screened at POWFest in Portland.
 In this funny film, Anna (Shannon Woodward of Raising Hope) runs into alternate versions of herself.
 Allie plays the teen version of Anna; Tina Majorino (Veronica Mars) plays Anna's roommate.
 The movie was written and directed by Sarah Doyle.
 Watch the trailer.

 • In the Heist was selected for PlayGround-LA and had a staged reading at the Zephyr Theatre in Hollywood.
 Written by Allie Costa and directed by Jim Kleinmann, this madcap comedy featured Paris McCarthy, Sydney Miller, Roland Ruiz, and Wayne Stribling Jr as would-be thieves.

-• Allie played smart & sweet British schoolgirl Paige in A Knight at the Museum at the ASCAP/DreamWorks musical workshop in Los Angeles.
+• Allie played smart and sweet British schoolgirl Paige in A Knight at the Museum at the ASCAP/DreamWorks musical workshop.

 • Allie booked an anti-smoking commercial for the #LeftSwipeDat campaign.
 The spot began airing at the end of February.